-The 2016 Educational Tours will be a great success!
+Educational Tours are a great way to teach children (and some adults) about food systems, growing, weather, basic farming, simply where our food comes from!
 We offer apple and pumpkin picking tours.
 Children will learn a bit about the farm, food, weather, and what we do.
 They will tour the apple sorting room and then go out to pick either apples or pumpkins.
 Yes, pumpkins are a food source too.
 As usual, donuts and cider will be offered.

 Please understand that we do not control the weather and we will try to accommodate the schools and our friends who enjoy the U-Pick season.
 If you have any questions, please don't hesitate to give us a call or email.